When Do Leopard Geckos Shed?

 It is important for leopard gecko owners to monitor their pets’ shedding patterns and provide proper care to ensure healthy shedding.
 This includes providing a humid hide for the gecko to retreat to during shedding, as well as maintaining proper temperature and humidity levels in the enclosure.
 If a leopard gecko shows signs of retained shed or difficulty shedding, it may require assistance such as a warm soak or shedding aid.
 By understanding the shedding process and taking necessary precautions, owners can help ensure their leopard geckos remain healthy and happy.

-Recommended Reading: Do Geckos Like Water?
+Recommended Reading: Do Crested Geckos Need Live Food?

 Common Problems and Complications During the Shedding Process in Leopard Geckos